harika1903/E-commerce-website-for-Handicraft-store-/README.md

 # Craft-Store
-The "Craft Store," an e-commerce application that  connects local artisans with customers seeking unique handmade  products.
+This website is an e-commerce application that connects local artisans with customers seeking unique handmade  products.
 Developed using html, css, JavaScript.

 This website has -: